muritane/coordination-architecture/excecutional_literacies.md

 Constraints are not arguments.
 They are invariants enforced at runtime.

+They do not become softer because many agents dislike them.

 ---

 ### Core Distinctions

 - hard constraints vs soft tradeoffs
 - infeasible vs undesirable
 - scarcity vs inconvenience
 - bounded capacity vs lack of motivation

+---

+### Strategy-Level Comparison

+- **Reallocating within limits**
+  vs
+- **Arguing with limits**

 ---